OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

   your `${GRID_DIR}/${GRID_PREFIX}.init.nc`_</span>

 Similarly <span class="todo">_your vertical level number and location will be set by creating this file.
-Ensure it matches the CAM vertical level configuration that you want to use.
+Ensure it matches the CAM vertical level configuration that you want to use._
 </span>

+<span class="todo">Todo: expand section about how to specify different vertical configurations.</span>